 The book teaches a series of habits such as being proactive, setting a plan to work towards, and prioritizing your efforts.
 Through these habits, the author guides readers through a progression from dependence (relying on others to get what you need), to independence (being free from external influence), and ultimately to interdependence (being able to co-operate and work as a team effectively).

-The author has an MBA from Harvard and co-founded a global training firm.
+The author has an MBA (Master of Business Administration) from Harvard and co-founded a global training firm.
 He is a respected expert on leadership and organizational consulting.

 By Nishan Swais

 Best for: Legal advice and knowledge

 This is a reputable business book that can teach you everything an entrepreneur should know about Canadian law.
 It covers topics including insurance, licenses, permits, contracts, intellectual property, privacy obligations, and resolving disputes.
 The author is legal counsel for a multinational corporation where he provides legal advice on a range of issues.

 Compared to some of the other business books on this list, this one is a little denser.
 But that’s because it is packed with useful information on a wide variety of complex topics.